This post may contain affiliate links. For more information, read my disclosure policy.

 Don’t worry though, hard brown sugar is still good – you just have to soften it.

-Soften brown sugar quickly in the microwave
+How to soften brown sugar in microwave

 The fast way to soften brown sugar is to heat it in the microwave.
 Here’s what to do: